 - Air tickets, both for arrival and return.

-- Proof of travel and health insurance covering all the period you intend to stay in Mauritius.
+- Proof of travel and health insurance covering the whole period you intend to stay in Mauritius.
+Companies like SafetyWing provide travel and medical insurance that are catered to digital nomads, which means it’s global and covers even visits to your home country.

 - Proof of income equal to $1,500 (EUR 1,300) per month and an extra $500 for every dependent person accompanying you.
 This can be a bank statement, or a contract of employment for remote work.